apotonick/disposable/README.md

 # Disposable

-_Provides domain objects on top of your ORM layer._
+_Decorators on top of your ORM layer._

 ## Introduction